 The Internal Revenue Service (IRS) began accepting and processing federal tax returns for tax year 2016 on January 23, 2017.
-You have until April 18, 2017 to file your tax return unless you file for an extension.
+The deadline to file federal taxes was April 18, 2017, unless you filed for an extension.

 If you are unable to file your federal income tax return by the due date, you may be able to get an extension from the Internal Revenue Service (IRS).
 But this does not grant you more time to pay your taxes.

 IRS imposter scams occur when someone contacts you, pretending to work for the IRS.
 The imposter may contact you by phone, email, postal mail, or even a text message.
 There are two common types of scams:

 Tax collection - You receive a phone call or letter, claiming that you owe taxes.
 They will demand that you pay the amount immediately, often with a prepaid debit card or wire transfer.
 They may even threaten to arrest you if you don’t pay.

 Verification - You receive an email or text message that requires you to verify your personal information.
 The message often includes a hyperlink phrase “click here” or a button to a fraudulent form or website.

 Report IRS Imposter Scams

 Contact the Treasury Inspector General for Tax Administration (TIGTA) if you believe that an IRS imposter has contacted you.
 Report IRS imposter scams online or by calling 1-800-366-4484.
 Forward email messages that claim to be from the IRS to firstname.lastname@example.org.

 There are things to look out for to prevent being a victim of an IRS imposter scam.

 Beware if someone calls, claiming to be from the IRS.
 The IRS will always contact you by mail before calling you about unpaid taxes.